olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 31. What is TypeScript and why use it?
 **Answer:**
+**Literal Definition:** TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+It adds static type checking to JavaScript.

 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.

 **Benefits:**